- Video editing guide for beginners

 Video clips merged together may seem to be awkward if some necessary transitions missed.
 To solve this problem, this considerate video combiner provides rich free transitional effects for you to pick up.
-Click the "Transition" tab to select your favorite effect, and then drag between every two clips or right click "Apply to All".
+Click the Transition at the top to select your favorite effect, and then drag between every two clips or right click to choose "Apply to Selected Clips".
 Double click the transition to further customize the time duration if needed.

 4. Save the combined video

-Alternatively, you can upload your video onto social networking sites like youtube, Facebook, or Twitter.
+Alternatively, you can upload your video onto social networking sites like YouTube or Vimeo.
 Even burning it to DVD for viewing back on your home cinema.